freyk/codeigniter-starter-panel/README.md

 # Codeigniter Starter panel

-Codeigniter is the set of libraries and configurations for starting empty project with Administration Panel.
+Codeigniter Starter Panel is the set of libraries and configurations for starting empty project with Administration Panel.

 ## Sources
 * Sparks (getsparks.org)